Temple partners in $29 million GEAR UP grant for college readiness

 Temple University is joining the School District of Philadelphia and other higher education, nonprofit and industry partners to increase the number of students who are prepared to enter and succeed in college.

-The initiative by the U.S. Department of Education, called Gaining Early Awareness and Readiness for Undergraduate Programs—or GEAR UP—awards seven-year grants to states and partnerships that provide services to middle and high schools with high rates of poverty among their students.
+The initiative by the U.S. Department of Education, called Gaining Early Awareness and Readiness for Undergraduate Programs—or GEAR UP—awards six-year grants to states and partnerships that provide services to middle and high schools with high rates of poverty among their students.

 “Philadelphia is uniquely positioned to leverage its outstanding colleges and universities, as well as key nonprofit and industry partners, in support of a goal we all share: increasing readiness and access to higher education,” Alexandrea Robinson-Rogers, executive director of college and career readiness for the School District of Philadelphia, said of GEAR UP.